-(1) Includes 72,442 vested and undistributed deferred stock units.
+(1) Includes 82,222 vested and undistributed deferred stock units.

 The Company grants restricted stock awards and deferred stock units to its directors and restricted stock units and performance stock units to its employees and officers.
 Restricted stock awards and stock units must vest or are subject to forfeiture; however, restricted stock awards are included in shares outstanding upon grant and have the same dividend and voting rights as the Company's common stock.
-The Company recognized \$37.2 million, \$25.1 million and \$18.2 million of share-based compensation related to the vesting of these restricted stock awards and stock units during the years ended December 31, 2021, 2020 and 2019, respectively.
-As of December 31, 2021, total unrecognized compensation cost for restricted stock awards and stock units was \$51.4 million, which is expected to be recognized over a weighted-average remaining period of 1.92 years.
+The Company recognized \$45.4 million, \$37.2 million and \$25.1 million of share-based compensation expense related to the vesting of these restricted stock awards and stock units during the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2022, total unrecognized compensation cost for restricted stock awards and stock units was \$62.5 million, which is expected to be recognized over a weighted-average remaining period of 1.91 years.

-The Company also grants restricted stock units to its advisors and to financial institutions.
-The Company recognized share-based compensation of \$2.3 million, \$2.3 million and \$3.0 million related to the vesting of these awards during the years ended December 31, 2021, 2020 and 2019, respectively.
-As of December 31, 2021, total unrecognized compensation cost for restricted stock units granted to advisors and financial institutions was \$5.0 million, which is expected to be recognized over a weighted-average remaining period of 2.15 years.
+The Company also grants restricted stock units to its advisors and to enterprises.
+The Company recognized share-based compensation expense of \$2.6 million, \$2.3 million and \$2.3 million related to the vesting of these awards during the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2022, total unrecognized compensation cost for restricted stock units granted to advisors and enterprises was \$5.1 million, which is expected to be recognized over a weighted-average remaining period of 2.15 years.